EpicVillage/SubAlert/README.md

 ## 🤖 AI Integration

-SubAlert supports AI-powered subscription analysis using your own API keys.
+SubAlerts supports AI-powered subscription analysis using your own API keys.
 No data is sent to our servers - everything runs locally in your browser.

 ### Supported Providers:
 - **OpenAI** (GPT-3.5-Turbo)